ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 Now you can view the log(s) with ``cat $DARSHAN_TMP/${PROG}.darshan.txt`` or ``cat $DARSHAN_TMP/${PROG}-dxt.darshan.txt`` and compare them to the data collected by LDMS.

-The producerName, file path and record_id of each job should match and, if dxt was enabled, the individual I/O statistics of each rank (i.e. start time and number of I/O operations).
+The producerName, file path and record_id of each job should match and, if ``dxt`` was enabled, the individual I/O statistics of each rank (i.e., start time and number of I/O operations).

 Kokkos